 Gillespie Approach–Craniosacral Fascial Therapy Transformations: Baby with CHARGE and Hydronephrosis Triumphs and Requires No Surgery After Craniosacral Fascial Therapy Treatments

 The second story is about a young baby who had CHARGE, and if you’re not familiar with CHARGE please go to the home page and scroll down, and you’ll see the baby with CHARGE.
-And the mother did a beautiful video about her child.
+The mother did a beautiful video about her child.
 I’m just going to take a little section of that video.
 The story is also up in the article section, “A Baby’s Story.”
 The mother wrote out the whole story of what happened.
 It’s a beautiful story, but again I’m just going to take a little section of it.

-And I just started getting into it, and this whole right lower quadrant just seized up and it was just so tight.
+I just started getting into it, and this whole right lower quadrant just seized up and it was just so tight.
 Again, we’re talking about an infant, and that infant is crying.
 I mean, mama’s riding the bull, and we’re all there, just being present.
 But there’s just an ungodly stream going down into that kidney, and I’ve seen thousands of children before and I’d never felt strain like this going into this organ.

-And before the mother left I went up to her and I said, “Gee, I’ve worked on a lot of kids over the years, but I’ve never seen strain like this going into the right kidney.
+Before the mother left I went up to her and I said, “Gee, I’ve worked on a lot of kids over the years, but I’ve never seen strain like this going into the right kidney.
 You really need to go to a doctor to have that kidney checked out.
 There’s something going on in that kidney.”

 So what she told me, she told me the back story, the back story was the week before she had taken the baby with her husband to Children’s Hospital of Philadelphia.
 For those of you outside of Philadelphia, Children’s Hospital of Philadelphia is ranked the No. 1 pediatric hospital in America.
 It’s usually one every year, but the top doctors in America are there.
-And a urologist, a specialist, looked at this child, and they did a lot of testing, ultrasounds and whatever testing they did, and the urologist came out and said, “Your child has hydronephrosis.”
-And the right kidney is three times as large as normal.
+A urologist, a specialist, looked at this child, and they did a lot of testing, ultrasounds and whatever testing they did, and the urologist came out and said, “Your child has hydronephrosis.”
+The right kidney is three times as large as normal.
 It’s three times as big as the left kidney.

 And the ureters, the tubes from the kidneys down into the bladder, they’re all twisted up like spaghetti.
 The ureters should run a straight line right from the kidneys right down into the bladder.

 But in your child everything is all mixed up and it’s tight and it’s all twisted.
-And he said, “Your baby’s young right now.
+He said, “Your baby’s young right now.
 We need to wait a few months.
 Your baby is probably going to need surgery.
 But again, too young, come back in a few months; come back a little bit later.
 We’ll do all the testing again and we’ll see what happens.”
 So I didn’t know this story.

 So the mother says, “I can’t believe I went to probably the best hospital in America, they’d all assess, and they said there’s a problem here.
-And now I come to you folks, three massage therapists in an Amish basement with no electricity, no testing, and you’re telling me there’s a problem in the right kidney.”
+Now I come to you folks, three massage therapists in an Amish basement with no electricity, no testing, and you’re telling me there’s a problem in the right kidney.”
 So at that moment she said, “I was sold before about this work, I’m totally sold right now.”

 So we finished therapy, I think it was about 12 or 13 visits, and about a month later the parents went down to the same kidney specialists at CHOP, and they do all the testing, the ultrasound, whatever testing they do, and they’re checking for renal reflux.
-And the surgeon comes out and he’s kind of dumbfounded, he said: “We’ve looked at all the tests and everything’s normal.
+The surgeon comes out and he’s kind of dumbfounded, he said: “We’ve looked at all the tests and everything’s normal.
 We can’t believe what we saw on the ultrasound and on all this testing.”

 The right kidney, which was three times as large, was now the same size as the left, and the ureters that are all twisted like spaghetti, they’re straight now.
 They just go from the kidneys down into the bladder just like normally.
-And he couldn’t understand it.
+He couldn’t understand it.
 “And your child doesn’t need surgery.
 You don’t need me anymore.”
-And the parents were there dumbfounded, and I think the mother called me or emailed very, very quickly.
+The parents were there dumbfounded, and I think the mother called me or emailed very, very quickly.
 She had to tell me the story, and I just sat there.
 On so many levels, I was grateful.
 It was kind of unbelievable.
 Because we were out there working on 500 babies, and we had no testing.
 We didn’t have electricity; we didn’t even have lights.

-And all that unwinding we did in the pelvis and then in the belly and this whole area and the lower back and the kidney, apparently, what that was doing was that it was working out the strain around the ureters, so that they become a less spaghetti-like, they become more normal.
-And we were very excited with this therapy.
+All that unwinding we did in the pelvis and then in the belly and this whole area and the lower back and the kidney, apparently, what that was doing was that it was working out the strain around the ureters, so that they become a less spaghetti-like, they become more normal.
+We were very excited with this therapy.
 We were especially excited because we had really no collaboration.
 All we know was that if you had colic, the colic got better, or if you had reflux or whatever disease we’re looking at, it got better.
 But we never had confirmation from the medical model like this.

 The parents went to literally the best hospital in America.
 Doctor said there was a big problem, now there’s no problem, so we were excited.
-And in another level we were very grateful as this child didn’t have to have surgery.
+On another level, we were very grateful as this child didn’t have to have surgery.
 God knows what would have happened in surgery, the kidney’s three times as large, and what’s going to happen and what are they going to do.
 So we were excited about the power of the work, but we were also excited about what we felt that we possibly saved this child from a pretty extensive surgery.